suryamondal/ssh-and-github/README.md

 The point of all of this is that one can just `ssh remote1`, instead of `ssh myusername@host.public.ip.or.url`.

-Now the `id_rsa_remote1` file needed to be created.
+Now the ` ~/.ssh/id_rsa_remote1` file needed to be created.

 In simple, a pair of `public` and `private` keys are created.
 The `public` key is then copied to the `remote1` terminal.

-Exectue the following in a terminal to generate the key,
+Execute the following in a terminal to generate the key,
 ```
 ssh-keygen -C "my_laptop"
 ```